Menorrhagia (heavy menstrual bleeding)

 During radiofrequency ablation, your doctor uses a triangular ablation device which transmits radiofrequency energy and destroys the tissue lining the uterus (endometrium).
 The ablation device is then removed from the uterus.

-In a dilation and curettage procedure (D&C), your doctor inserts a series of rods (dilators) of increasing thickness to open (dilate) your cervix and allow access to your uterus.
-Then your doctor inserts a long, thin instrument (curette) through your cervix into your uterus and carefully removes the tissue lining the inside of the uterus.
+During a dilation and curettage procedure (D&C), your doctor uses a vaginal speculum to hold the walls of the vagina apart.
+Then your doctor inserts a series of rods (dilators) of increasing thickness to open (dilate) your cervix and allow access to your uterus.
+Next, your doctor inserts a long, thin instrument (curette) through your cervix into your uterus and carefully removes the tissue lining the inside of the uterus.

 Preparing for an appointment